1mujue/DesignPattern/BehavioralPattern/include/interpreter/README.md

+# Structure

+Abstract Expression, Terminal Expression, Not Terminal Expression, Context, Client

+- Abstract Expression: Boolean Exp

+- Terminal Expression: Variable Exp, Constant Exp

+- Not Terminal Expression: Add Exp, Not Exp, Or Exp

+- Context: context

+- Client: Demonstrator

 # How does it work

 Abstract Expression would declare an abstract **interpretation method** which will be shared with all nodes in **ABSTRACT SYNTAX TREE.** Terminal Expression and Not Terminal Expression would extend Abstract Expression and implement the interpretation method.
 'Terminal' here means whether the expression has **CHILD EXPRESSION.** Terminal Expression would be a LEAF NODE in abstract syntax tree, so it doesn't have child expression, while Not Terminal Expression is a NORMAL NODE in abstract syntax tree, which means it must contain **REFERENCES OR POINTERS** to Abstract Expression.

 Context contains some other information(=quite important), and Client will **BUILD OR OFFER** an abstract syntax tree, which consists of Terminal Expression and Not Terminal Expression.

-# Structure

-Abstract Expression: Boolean Exp

-Terminal Expression: Variable Exp, Constant Exp

-Not Terminal Expression: Add Exp, Not Exp, Or Exp

-Context: context

-Client: Demonstrator